machinekeepslearning/pycustomnets/README.md

   - Stochastic Gradient Descent ("sgd")
   - ADAM ("adam")

-In the future, I hope to implement Softmax properly, add Cross Entropy and Categorical Cross Entropy, add Reinforcement Learning algorithms and other stuff.
+In the future, I hope to add Cross Entropy and Categorical Cross Entropy, add Reinforcement Learning algorithms and other stuff.